 Here’s some twisted logic.
 While it is acceptable in America to refer to a person who drinks too much booze as an alcoholic, calling someone a stoner or pothead for having an overly enthusiastic devotion to the doobie will almost certainly rile up the cannabis advocacy community.
-In this circle the preferred nomenclature is cannabis connoisseur or patient, any moniker that doesn’t connect the scene to the Cheech and Chong stereotype.
+In this circle the preferred nomenclature is “cannabis connoisseur” or “patient” — really any moniker that doesn’t defer to the Cheech and Chong stereotype.

 Your Relationships Are Suffering